alurm/constructions/README.md

 ## Name

+Array of bits.
+Sometimes with other strings attached (pun indented).

+Implies an isomorphism between names and bits.
+Example: UTF-8.
+Another example: some internal or external representation, enforced by a text editor, a language run time, and/or by an operating system.

-Tcl exists there, it’s the only type there.
+Tcl exists there, everything is a name (a string).
 Other data structures are built upon this.
 Interpreter optimizes as it can.
 Code is data, data is code.

 ## Linked list